Rechiar: Wars

 Rechiar was a bellicose ruler, who made war on all of his neighbours.
 In 448, at the commencement of his reign, the Roman count Censorius was executed at Seville by a Suevic nobleman named Agiulf.
 It has been surmised by some that this act was connected with Rechiar's warlike attitude towards Rome.
 He even allied with the Bagaudae in ravaging the Ebro valley, a unique occurrence between Germanic rulers and local peasant rebels.
 Rechiar also impelled the first contact between the Suevi and the Basques: he made war on them in February 449.
 The expedition may have been a mere raid or an attempted conquest of Vasconia as a prelude to the conquest of the Ebro valley.
 Later in 449 he visited his father-in-law in Gaul.
 On his return home to Galicia, Rechiar allied with Basilius, leader of one of the Bagaudae, and raided the Ebro valley, attacking Caesaraugusta and even entering Ilerda (Lleida) "by a trick".
 He took many prisoners, but he failed to take the region and thus complete the Suevic conquest of Hispania.
 Rechiar did not approach Tarragona, the provincial capital.

 Unlike his father-in-law, he did not take part in the battle of the Catalaunian Plains in 451.

 Following the assassination of the patrician Flavius Aëtius and the emperors Valentinian III and Petronius Maximus in 455, Rechiar led an attack on Carthaginiensis, probably with the intent of conquest.
 Later that year he attacked the province of Hispania Tarraconensis, the only province of Hispania still under Roman control, but did not conquer it.
 According to Jordanes, he had "presumed" on the basis of his relationship to the Visigothic king and Roman foederatus Theodoric II (his brother-in-law), that he could rule all of Hispania.
 Theodoric, acting on the orders of the emperor Avitus, invaded Hispania in 456 with an army of Goths, Franks, Burgundians (under their kings Chilperic I and Gundioch), and perhaps even Romans to confront the Suevi, who in turn planned to meet the invaders on the borders of Tarraconensis.
 On 5 October 456 Theodoric defeated Rechiar in a battle at the Campus Paramus twelve miles from Astorga on the Urbicus (Órbigo).
 He was wounded during the battle, but according to Hydatius managed to flee as far as Porto in the heart of his kingdom, while Jordanes says he took ship in the Tyrrhenian Sea (i.e., the western Mediterranean) before winds forced him back and he was captured.
 Jordanes is almost certainly wrong; at Porto Rechiar was captured and executed in December.
 The Suevic monarchy collapsed, rapidly disintegrating into rival factions over the following years.
-Braga fell on 28 October and the Visigoths brutally sacked the city and the churches before moving on to conquer Andalusia.
-During the century of Arianism that soon commenced, nothing about the Suevi was recorded.
+Braga fell on 28 October and the Visigoths brutally sacked the city and the churches before moving on to conquer Baetica During the century of Arianism that soon commenced, nothing about the Suevi was recorded.